banner image

 I am not a physician and can't claim to "treat" physical conditions.
 But I will say this: medication is typically so strong that it's out of proportion with what Nature intended.
 It almost always creates unwanted side effects and has long-term consequences for your overall health, perpetuating a perceived need for further medication.
 It's designed to address symptoms rather than root causes.
 It's also unnecessarily expensive and, let's be honest, it's a commercial product that companies are very successful at getting people to take through their exorbitant marketing budgets.
 They are incentivized to keep people sick.
 Otherwise, they'd stop making money.

 But I encourage everyone to be wise with these things.
 There are some instances in which medication and surgeries make sense, like acute conditions.
 If you break an arm or have some other emergency that you aren't properly trained to handle yourself, definitely seek medical attention.
-And in rare circumstances, I will recommend seeking out psychiatric medication.
+And in rare circumstances, I will recommend seeking out conventional care.

 The word "diet" comes from the ancient Greek and literally just means "a manner of living."
 This implies that diet is not only about food, although our culture has, unfortunately, skewed it so much to hyper-focus on weight-loss, body image, and other superficial goals.

 It's important to recognize the tiny details, because they can make all the difference!
 Our diet impacts how we look, how we think, how we move, how we sleep, and how we function.
-If you feel like your health could be better in any way, then nutritional therapy could be for you!
+If you feel like your health could be better in any way, then better nutrition could be for you!
 Because food never tastes as good as good health can feel.

 Since we all have to buy groceries anyway, we might as well make an effort to make our food nourishing!
 This is where you'll learn to do it.

-What is the difference between a Registered Dietitian and a nutritional therapist?
+What is the difference between a Registered Dietitian and a certified nutritionist?

 To put it simply, the main difference is in credentials put after a name, and in most cases, also the philosophy we operate under.
 A Registered Dietitian (RD) may have a license issued by their respective state.
 But not all states regulate this.
 Arizona, for instance, doesn't even license dietitians.

 "Nutritionist" is a generic term for anyone practicing nutrition.
 This term gets a lot of scrutiny, mostly from RDs who are upset at the competition, but also because anybody could use this title in most states because it's unregulated.
 It's a tricky one because you don't really know the extent of a person's training just by seeing this title.
-They could have very sound, scientific training meeting or exceeding an RD, or they could have done only a two-hour seminar.
+They could have very sound, scientific training meeting or exceeding an RD, or they could have done only a two-hour seminar like most medical doctors (don't trust a doctor's nutrition advice unless you know they got additional training).

 A Nutritional Therapy Practitioner (NTP), which is what I am, is a person who has undergone rigorous training in the biochemical sciences and has had supervised, clinical experience.
 The training involves live, interactive lectures, written assignments, a comprehensive exam, a practicum, and capstone project.
 This is a certification since the school isn't accredited and can't offer actual "degrees."
 Although from my experience and comparing to the multiple universities I've attended, the NTP training is higher quality than most university offerings in terms of critical thinking, rigor, and utilizing unbiased science as a framework for understanding.